Adam Levine’s Wife Behati Prinsloo Shares Throwback Photo Of Baby Bump

 Adam Levine and Behati Prinsloo struck up a romance in 2012 just weeks after his split from model Anne Vyalitsyna.
 One year later, the couple called it quits briefly and during their time off, Adam Levine enjoyed a short-lived romance with model Nina Adgal before returning to his relationship with Prinsloo and quickly becoming engaged.

-Adam Levine and Behati Prinsloo got married in Mexico in July 2014 and ever since, they have been extremely vocal about their desires for a large family.
+Adam Levine and Behati Prinsloo got married in Mexico in July 2014 and ever since they have been extremely vocal about their desires for a large family.
 Prinsloo has even discussed the matter on Instagram and sent a message to her husband weeks ago, which read, “We need another one!”

 Also on Instagram recently, Adam Levine’s wife shared several photos of his Hollywood Walk of Fame ceremony, which took place last month in Los Angeles.